MADE FOR MORE

 How do I register my team?

-Online registration for youth mission camp 2018 will be available soon!
+Online registration for youth mission camp 2018 is available now (just click to get started)!
 After you’ve submitted the registration form, check your email for a confirmation message with a link to pay your registration fee online.
 Your registration is not complete until your form and registration fee have been received.
 You’ll be contacted by the ARM staff to confirm your dates and team size.

 How much does it cost?